Freenove/Freenove_Ultimate_Starter_Kit_for_ESP8266/docs/source/fnk0073/codes/Python/27_RFID.rst

 If your "Shell" output is incorrect or the output error alert, please check that the hardware connection is correct and press the "RST" button on the ESP8266 development board and click "Run current script" again.

-:red:`If you need any support, please feel free to contact us via:` support@freenove.com
+:combo:`red font-bolder:If you need any support, please feel free to contact us via:` support@freenove.com

 .. image:: ../_static/imgs/27_RFID/Chapter27_17.png
     :align: center